renemarc/home-assistant-config/custom_components/README.md

 - Added support for forks count.
 - Added support for 14-day clones count.
 - Added support for 14-day view count.

+[Now integrated into Home Assistant Core](https://github.com/home-assistant/core/pull/33300), this custom integration will soon be removed.

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>